nikhartman/measurements/README.rst

 Structure
 =========

-    -instruments.py creates a class for each GPIB/RS232 device in our lab as a subclass of some PyVISA instrument -specific instrument/measurement classes (e.g. nanovoltmeter.py).
+    - instruments.py creates a class for each GPIB/RS232 device in our lab as a subclass of some PyVISA instrument
+    - specific instrument/measurement classes (e.g. nanovoltmeter.py).
 These create subclasses out of the instruments classes in instruments.py.
 The idea was to create a class for a specific type of measurement using that particular instrument (IV curve, differential conductance, ...).
-    -measurement classes (e.g. keithleypair_IV_swpVar.py) -- These classes/functions build specific experiments around the measurement classes defined for each instrument.
+    - measurement classes (e.g. keithleypair_IV_swpVar.py) -- These classes/functions build specific experiments around the measurement classes defined for each instrument.

 Example
 =======